 12- Railay Beach, Thailand

-Located in Krabi, Railay beach is only accessible by boat which means it isn’t overcrowded by tourists in coaches or cars.
+Located in Krabi, Railay beach is only accessible by boat, so it isn’t overcrowded by tourists in coaches or cars.

-Favourite activities here (aside from relaxing) include island-hopping boat trips, rock climbing on the stunning limestone cliffs, and exploring the nearby Princess Cave.
+Activities here (aside from relaxing) include island-hopping boat trips, rock climbing on the stunning limestone cliffs (check out this tour), and exploring the nearby Princess Cave.

 Head up to the Railay Beach viewpoint before sunset for spectacular views across the beach, but make sure to wear trainers.

 Named after its abundance of Pom Pom trees, this tiny island off Malaysia is regularly reported as one of the world’s most beautiful.

 This is mainly down to the extensive scuba diving opportunities here.

 If you are an avid diver or even a beginner, you won’t find a better place to dive or a more diverse and abundant array of tropical fish and marine life.

 There are actually seven islands in total in the area, so even if they weren’t secluded (they are!) you will be sure to find an empty stretch of golden sand for yourself.